pnnl/tesp/install/Windows/Windows_build.rst

  tar -xzf zeromq-4.1.4.tar.gz
  cd zeromq-4.1.4
  ./configure --without-libsodium --prefix=/usr/local LDFLAGS="-static-libgcc -static-libstdc++"
- (insert #include<iphlpapi.h> into src/windows.hpp around line 57)
+ (insert #include<iphlpapi.h> into src/windows.hpp around line 57; not needed in v4.2.5)
  make
  make install

-CZMQ next, with a special Makefile:
+CZMQ next, with a special Makefile, and please note that newer versions of CZMQ may not work with FNCS:

 ::